-BDO USA, LLP, a Delaware limited liability partnership, is the U.S. member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.
+800 USA, LLP, a Delaware limited liability partnership, is the U.S. member of 800 International Limited, a UK company limited by guarantee, and forms part of the International 800 network of independent member firms.
+800 is the brand name for the B00 network and for each of the B00 Member Firms.